Ellis Ashmead-Bartlett (politician): Politics

 Ashmead-Bartlett was elected as Member of Parliament (MP) for Eye, Suffolk, in the 1880 general election.
 In 1882 his caricature by "Spy" was published in the British weekly magazine Vanity Fair (21 October 1882) under the title "The Patriotic League".
-The Eye constituency was redefined under the Redistribution of Seats Act of 1885, and in the general election of 1885 he ran for, and won, Sheffield Ecclesall constituency, which he held until his death in 1902.
+The Eye constituency was redefined under the Redistribution of Seats Act 1885, and in the general election of 1885 he ran for, and won, Sheffield Ecclesall constituency, which he held until his death in 1902.
 He served as Civil Lord of the Admiralty in the governments of Lord Salisbury from 1885 to February 1886 and August 1886 to 1892.
 He was knighted in the 1892 Dissolution Honours.

 During the 1890s Ashmead-Bartlett championed the cause of Swaziland against the administration of the South African Republic.
 In late 1899, during the Second Anglo-Boer War, he travelled to South Africa to lobby the British Commander, Lord Roberts, for a position.
 In March Lord Roberts sent him to Swaziland to meet the Queen Regent.
 During this meeting the Queen Regent requested British protection for Swaziland.
 It is unclear if he initiated this request.